Our priority: helping you achieve your weight loss goals.

 If you are an established patient and your concern is time sensitive, please call 860-358-2970 or message us through MyChart.

 Leave us a review on obesityhelp.com.
 Click here to download directions.

 At Middlesex Health, we offer a fully integrated medical weight loss program.
 This means that you can access the physical, emotional and social support you need all in one place.

 Medical weight loss involves a combination of dietary changes and medication.
 Our team of doctors, nurse practitioners, dietitians and a specialized nurse navigator works with each patient to create a customized plan of care.
 We see new patients, as well as those who may be regaining weight after bariatric surgery, and we can also make referrals to programs such as physical rehabilitation and behavioral health.

 For many people, a combination of changes in eating habits, behavior modification, and physical activity is the best approach to weight loss.
 However, if you continue to experience severe or morbid obesity after trying non-surgical approaches, or if you have an obesity-related illness, weight loss surgery—also called bariatric surgery—may be appropriate.

 To be considered a candidate for weight loss surgery, you must meet certain criteria.
-A healthcare provider can help you determine if you meet those criteria, which are related to:
+These are based on guidelines established by the National Institutes of Health.